-If you know that a particular codebase uses the assert statement or a nullness-checking method not for defensive programming but to indicate facts that are guaranteed to be true (that is, these assertions will never fail at run time), then you can cause the Nullness Checker to suppress warnings related to them, just as it does for castNonNull.
-For a method, annotate its definition just as NullnessUtils.castNonNull is annotated (see the source code for the Checker Framework).
-Also, be sure to document the intention, so that programmers do not accidentally misuse them for defensive programming.
+If you know that a particular codebase uses a nullness-checking method not for defensive programming but to indicate facts that are guaranteed to be true (that is, these assertions will never fail at run time), then you can cause the Nullness Checker to suppress warnings related to them, just as it does for castNonNull.
+Annotate its definition just as NullnessUtils.castNonNull is annotated (see the source code for the Checker Framework).
+Also, be sure to document the intention in the method's Javadoc, so that programmers do not accidentally misuse it for defensive programming.